newrelic/elixir_agent/README.md

 #### Other Transactions

 You may start an "Other" Transaction for non-HTTP related work.
-This could used be while consuming messages from a broker, for example.
+This could used be while consuming from a message queue, for example.

-To start an other transaction:
+To start an Other Transaction:

 ```elixir
 NewRelic.start_transaction(category, name)
 ```

-And to stop the transaction within the same process:
+And to stop the Transaction within the same process:

 ```elixir
 NewRelic.stop_transaction()